rithmschool/intermediate_javascript/unit-02/09-data-joins-in-d3.md

 ### Joining data to elements

-In the previous chapter, we saw how d3 can be used to manipulate the DOM.
+In the previous chapter, we saw how d3 could be used to manipulate the DOM.
 However, if that were all d3 were good for, it wouldn't be that interesting; after all, jQuery can do most of the things we've already seen d3 do.

 So let's learn about what sets d3 apart.
 To begin, let's create some HTML boilerplate: